-December 19, 1987: India the upstart is thwarted by Sweden in unlikely Davis Cup final
+December 19, 1987: Sweden triumph over upstarts India in unlikely Davis Cup final

-India was pushing for a Davis Cup upset for the ages in 1987, but big bad Sweden stepped in to restore order in the final.
+India were pushing for a Davis Cup upset for the ages in 1987, but big bad Sweden stepped in to restore order in the final

 Mats Wilander, born in 1964, had been very successful at a particularly young age.
 In 1982, aged only 17 years and 10 months, he had become the youngest player ever to lift a Grand Slam trophy, beating clay court legend Guillermo Vilas in the final (1-6, 7-6, 6-0, 6-4).
 He had also made himself famous for a memorable act of sportsmanship earlier in the tournament.
 In the semi-final against Jose-Luis Clerc, on his first match point, he reversed a call that would have sealed his victory after the umpire had already announced “game, set and match”.